wbaens/projectjava/README.md

 # projectjava

-This is the project of a group of students of Colledge Champlain
+This is the project of a group of students of Champlain Colledge.